Skip to content

 Solution

-conda env create --file environment.yaml
+conda env create --name <environment-name> --file environment.yaml

 6. As the introduction states, it is fairly safe to use pip inside conda today.
 What is the corresponding pip command that gives you a list of all pip installed packages?
-And how do you export this to requirements.txt file?
+And how do you export this to a requirements.txt file?

 Solution